swelten/project-slackbot/README.md

 Smoke test:

 - `GET https://YOUR_LAMBDA_URL_BASE/healthz` → `ok`
-- In Slack, run `/init` in any channel → expect an ephemeral confirmation and a DM conversation that collects project details
+- In Slack, run `/newproject` in any channel → expect an ephemeral confirmation and eine Thread-Konversation, die Projektdetails einsammelt